-3.1 The Governing Body
+3.1 The governing board

-The government must ensure suitable full time education is arranged no later than the sixth day for any student being excluded.
+The governing board must ensure suitable full time education is arranged no later than the sixth day for any student being excluded.

 In the case of a fixed term exclusion of fewer than five days in a term (two Dixons terms), the Pupil Discipline Committee (PDC) may hear a family's representation but does not have the power to reinstate.